A new website for the University of Würzburg

 The requirements for the design and functionality of websites are constantly changing.
 After the last revision in 2017, the design, navigation concept and mobile view of the current university website no longer meet current standards.
 Take a look back at the history of our university website.

-Our aim is to create a modern, attractive and intuitive website.
-It should attract prospective students, put excellent research in the spotlight and bring university life to life.
-The website is of central, strategic importance for the university:
+Our aim is to create a modern, attractive and intuitive website that attracts prospective students, puts excellent research in the spotlight and brings university life to life.
+To achieve this goal, we are guided by a clear vision and mission.
+They give us direction and guide decisions in the relaunch.

 2. Many members of the University of Würzburg use the website on a daily basis.
 A functional website makes daily work noticeably easier and contributes to an efficient and excellent administration and university.